-INTRODUCTION
+1 INTRODUCTION

-According to the PES Control Technical Manual(P2P, 2014), diseases can be transmitted through rodents and vectors, one of which is bubonic plague.
+According to the book Epidemiology of Infectious Disease (Masriadi, 2016), disease is a failure of an organism to adapt to pressure, resulting in a disruption of body function.
+According to the PES Control Technical Manual(P2P, 2014) (Rahmawati, 2013), diseases can be transmitted through rodents and vectors, one of which is bubonic plague.
 Bubonic plague can be transmitted to humans through the bite of a pinjal caused by the bacterium Yersinia pestis.
-The rat mite as the main vector of bubonic plague is Xenopsylla cheopis.
-In the International Health Regulation (2005) bubonic plague as a re-emerging disease, which is a disease that can reappear at any time and can cause a Public Health Emergency of International Concern (PHIEC) or a public health emergency that is troubling the world (International Health Regulation, 2005).
-According to the book Guidelines for Investigating and Handling Outbreaks of Infectious Diseases and Food Poisoning, bubonic plague in humans was once known as black death in World War II and resulted in very high mortality.
+The rat mite as the main vector of bubonic plague as a re-emerging disease, which is a disease that can reappear at any time and can cause a Public Health Emergency of International Health Regulation, Phile Public Public health emergency that is troubling the world (International Health Regulation,

+2005) (Malikhatin, 2017) (Frith, J, 2012).
+According to the International Health Regulation (1969), every country should conduct regular inspections of rodents and their ectoparasites in every area, especially those that have been infected, to reduce the danger of spreading bubonic plague (Organization, 1983).
+According to the book Guidelines for Investigating and Handling Outbreaks of Infectious Diseases and Food Poisoning, bubonic plague in humans was once known as black death in World War II and resulted in very high mortality (Borchert, J. N et al., 2007) (Barbieri, R et al., 2021).

 According to the book Technical Guidelines for PES Control(P2P, 2014), in 1400 bubonic plague occurred in most of mainland Europe with 25 million victims.
 In Indonesia, bubonic plague is listed in Law No. 4 of 1984 concerning infectious disease outbreaks.
-Bubonic plague first entered Indonesia in 1910 through the Port of Surabaya.
-From 1910 to 1960, 245,375 people died from bubonic plague.
-The total number of cases was 17.6% in East Java.
-51.5% in Central Java, and 30.9% in West Java.
+Bubonic plague first entered Indonesia in 1910 through the Port of Surabaya (Marbawati, 2019) (Walloe, L, 2008) .
+From 1910 to 1960, 245,375 people died from bubonic plague (Andrianaivoarimanana, V et al., 2013) (Poland, J. D et al., 2019).

+The total number of cases was 17.6% in East Java, 51.5% in Central Java, and 30.9% in West Java.
 The entry of the disease into Indonesia was carried by rats and their lenders from Rangoon Port in Myanmar.
 The rats entered the ship carrying rice and docked at Tanjung Perak Port in Surabaya.
 An outbreak of bubonic plague occurred in 1987 in Pasuruan District, East Java.
-On November 3, 1986 there were 8 cases of death with fever symptoms and no known cause in Sulorowo Village, Pasuruan District.
-East Java.
+On November 3, 1986 there were 8 cases of death with fever symptoms and no known cause in Sulorowo Village, Pasuruan District, East Java.
 On February 13, 1987 cumulatively there were 20 deaths out of 24 patients with unexplained high fever, cough and shortness of breath suspected as bubonic plague with a Case Fatality Rate of 83.3%.
 In February to April 1987, active surveillance activities were carried out and 224 suspected cases of bubonic plague were found with 1 death.
 The last case of bubonic plague was reported from Pasuruan Regency in 2007 as many as 40 suspects and 1 person died.
 Based on data from the Indonesian Ministry of Health, Directorate General of P2P(Dirjen P2P), the last human case of bubonic plague was reported in 2007 in Pasuruan Regency until now there are no reports of human cases of bubonic plague, but surveillance of bubonic plague is still being carried out.